List of people from Kerala

 The following is a list of notable people from Kerala, India.
 The names are classified according to the person's major area of work.
 For more details please see their respective articles.

-Ancient rulers and kings
+Monarchs

 Early Cheras

 The Cheras are referred to as Kedalaputo (Sanskrit: "Kerala Putra") in the Emperor Ashoka's Pali edicts (3rd century BCE).
 The earliest Graeco-Roman accounts referring to the Cheras are by Pliny the Elder in the 1st century CE, in the Periplus of the 1st century CE, and by Claudius Ptolemy in the 2nd century CE.
 Greeks and Romans are called "Yavanas" in early Indian literature.